All Episodes

 And he cites two things.

-The editors at National Review have come out against the gang of eight bill, as have the editors at the Weekly Standard.
+The editors at National Review have come out against the Gang of Eight Bill, as have the editors at the Weekly Standard.

-The National Review editors say the gang eight bill does not serve the economic interests of the U.S. So in Washington, these are prominent conservative media outlets, and they've come out against the gang of eight bill, and they at one time I mean the the the at one time both publications had a number of people that you could consider to be open borders crowd, like the Wall Street Journal.
+And they at one time, I mean, at one time, both publications had a number of people that you could consider to be open borders crowd, like the Wall Street Journal.

-And that they have now come out against the bill has frightened, according to Byron York, possibly frightened dingy Harry.
+And that they have now come out against the bill has frightened, according to Byron York, possibly frightened, Dingy Harry.

 Just a theory.